maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 The value MUST NOT be reset at the start of each measurement period.

-(??
-Reordering Distance isn't defined)
+TODO: Reordering Distance.

-## The Number of Malformed Payloads
+## The Number of Corrupted Payloads

 TODO

 ## The Number of Duplicated Payloads

 TODO

 # Security Considerations